Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 To that end, Get-Hotfix attempts to run remotely against all servers first, and then if it fails, it will fall back to running locally on remote server via Invoke-Command.

 # Execution
-Download the scripts and store them locally in a folder of your choice.
+Download the script and store it locally in a folder of your choice.

 dot source the function to load it: